-Protector Lamp have been making mining lamps for coal mining at their factory in Eccles since 1873.
-We sell spare parts, fully refurbished miners lamps and we carry out miners lamp repairs and servicing on site.
-We have designed and supplied safety lamps for the Olympic Torch Relay and Holy Fire transit for the last 30 years.
+Protector Lamp have designed and supplied mining safety lamps for the Olympic Flame, Olympic Torch Relay and Holy Fire transit for the last 30 years.
 We hold a huge stock of spares for Protector Lamps’ and we offer miners lamp repairs and servicing.
 Led cordless cap lamps for mines and quarries in the UK and overseas.
+Protector Lamp have been making mining lamps developed from the Davy Lamp at the factory in Eccles, England since 1873.
+We sell spare parts, fully refurbished miners lamps and we carry out miners lamp repairs and servicing on site.
+Carrying the Olympic Flame for over 30 years in the Olympic Torch Relays.

 For more information on the Davy Lamp;